Summer Institute on Aging Research 2013

 The 2013 Summer Institute on Aging Research program includes lectures, seminars, and small group discussions in research design relative to aging, including issues relevant to aging of ethnic and racial minorities.
 Lectures will cover topics in research on aging, including: the biology of aging; genetics and Alzheimer’s disease; and health, behavior, and aging.
 Discussion sessions will focus on methodological approaches and interventions.
 The program also will include consultation on the development of research interests and advice on preparing and submitting research grant applications to NIA.

 Who Should Apply?

 Applications will be accepted from emerging researchers, including those who may have had limited involvement in research on aging.
 The applicant must be a U.S. citizen, noncitizen national, or lawfully admitted for permanent residence.
-Thirty-five participants will be selected based on:
+As an offering of the NIA Office of Special Populations, researchers with an interest in health disparities research are encouraged to apply.
+Applicants from diverse backgrounds, including individuals from underrepresented racial and ethnic groups, individuals with disabilities and women are always encouraged to apply for NIH support.
+25 to 30 participants will be selected based on:

 - Previous experience and training

 - Affiliation with a research university or laboratory

 - A brief statement of objectives for attending the Summer Institute on Aging Research

 - Research proposal abstract to include significance of the problem, approach, and innovation.